semicolok/url-shortener/README.md

 Embed Tomcat: 9.0.21
 Junit jupiter: 5.3.2
 ## Setup
-* To run this project, you need the Java SDK(JDK).
+* To run this project, you need Java SDK(JDK) 1.8.
 #### Set environment variables(Required)
 Environment variables are used in the project.
+You can not skip this step.
 You can modify them, if you need.
 ```
 $ export SPRING_PROFILES_ACTIVE=dev